50ButtonsEach/flic2lib-android/README.md

 });
 ```

 There are other kinds of listeners if you instead want to distinguish click, double click and hold.
+If you want to support Flic Duo, then implement the `onButtonEvent` callback ONLY instead; all button events will be delivered to this callback instead of the individual ones.
 See the API documentation for more information.

 If the button was pressed while it was disconnected, the button events will be sent when it later connects (the latest that could fit on the internal memory).
 Sometimes it's not desired to get old events.
 In that case the formula `wasQueued && button.getReadyTimestamp() - timestamp > 15000` can be used in the event callback to detect if the event was older than 15 seconds.